fjcero/monorepo-example/README.md

 - [ ] Add stories to `ui-components`
 - [ ] Add spec tests to `ui-components`
 - [ ] Consider definition of e2e and cypress tests at app level
+- [ ] Migrate existent components to this new Repository

 ## App Structure